 Does Caffeine Supplementation Work?

 Some people love their coffee.
-What the mean to say is, I love my caffeine.
+What they mean to say is, I love my caffeine.
 You know the drill: you get to work and tell everyone that the day doesn’t start until you get your cup of coffee (and no one should dare talk to you until you get that warm, soothing cup).
-But that caffeine you love might be a great 1-2 punch for sports performance.
+But that caffeine you love might be a great 1-2 punch for sports performance through caffeine supplementation.

 Performance enhancement has been around for a long time, and caffeine supplementation is no different.
 You’ll see here in a second that caffeine supplementation does work, but it isn’t as simple as just slamming a ton of coffee.
 You also can’t just run into a gas station and buy an endless supply of energy drinks.